12 Univariate Data Visualizations With Illustrations in Python

 A kernel density estimate can be plotted along with the rugs which can provide a better understanding of the data.

 In matplotlib, there is no direct function to create a rug plot.
-So, scipy.stats module is used to create the required kernel density distribution which is then plotted using the plt.plot() function along with the rugs.
+So, we use the scipy.stats module to create the required kernel density distribution, and then we plot it using the plt.plot() function along with the rugs.

 Input (Plotting rugs along with Gaussian distribution in Matplolib)